-Finally, in Minnesota, Beth comes home to her husband Mitch (Matt Damon) and son Clark (Griffin Kane) and hugs her 10-year-old son.
+Finally, in Minnesota, Beth comes home to her husband Mitch (Matt Damon) and son Clark (Griffin Kane), hugging them both.

 Dr. Ellis Cheever (Laurence Fishburne) comes into work at the Atlanta-based Centers for Disease Control and Prevention (CDC).
 On the way in, he passes a janitor named Roger (John Hawkes) who he is on friendly terms with due to the football pool they have.
 Roger asks Cheever about his son since the school thinks he has ADHD.
 Roger asks if Cheever could look at him but Cheever says he is not that kind of doctor.
 However, he knows some people so he will try to refer a good doctor to Roger for his son.

 Meanwhile, Mitch goes to pick up from Clark from school from what they think is a fever.
 Mitch tells Clark he will beat it by Thanksgiving.